Okpainmo/Okpainmo/README.md

 - An avid learner,
 - An exceptionally gifted, talented and highly flexible(adaptive) senior software engineer with a passion for startups.

-- I build full-stackWeb based systems, Mobile applications, and Web3/Blockchain systems.
+- I build full-stack web-based systems, mobile applications, and Web3/Blockchain systems.

 - Tools I'm familiar with: Typescript/NodeJs/ReactJs/NextJs/React Native, Solidity, Rust and Python/Django).